UMAprotocol/protocol/documentation/oracle/governance/UMIPs.md

 ## Last Call
 A UMIP that is done with its initial iteration and ready for review by a wide audience.
 If upon review, there is a material change or substantial unaddressed complaints, the UMIP will revert to "Draft".
-If the UMIP requires code changes, the core devs must approve the UMIP and the changes must be merged into the protocol repository.
+If the UMIP requires code changes, the core devs must review the UMIP.
 A successful UMIP will be in "Last Call" status for a reasonable period of time for comments and be merged (if necessary) before moving to a tokenholder vote.

 ## Approved